Australia's Big Icons

 The Big Lollipop

-Unveiled in September 2019, the world's largest freestanding lollipop at Yummylicious Candy Shack was self-funded to attract tourists to WA.
+Unveiled in September 2019, the world's largest freestanding lollipop at Yummylicious Candy Shack was self-funded to attract tourists to Western Australia.

 Planning Your Big Australian Icons Road Trip

-With over 1,075 big Australian icons scattered across the continent, planning your road trip requires some strategy.
-Here are some popular routes that showcase the best of these quirky attractions:
+With over 1,075 big things in Australia scattered across the continent, planning your road trip requires some strategy.
+Here are some popular routes that showcase the best of these quirky attractions.
+Check out our guided tour options or plan your own adventure:

 Explore the Hume Highway and surrounding regions to discover the Big Merino (Goulburn), Big Golden Guitar (Tamworth), Big Dog on a Tuckerbox (Gundagai), and Big Ned Kelly (Glenrowan).
 This route combines Australian big icons with significant historical sites.

 Journey through North Queensland to see the Big Cassowary (Mission Beach), Big Captain Cook (Cairns), Big Barramundi (Daintree), and Big Mango (Bowen).
-Perfect for combining Australian big icons with tropical adventures and reef experiences.
+Perfect for combining Australian big icons with tropical adventures and reef experiences on our Reef Tours.

 The Cultural Significance of Australian Big Icons

-The big Australian icons have transcended their original purpose as roadside tourist traps to become genuine cultural landmarks.
+The big Australian icons have transcended their original purpose as roadside tourist traps to become genuine cultural landmarks and recognized emblems of Australia.
 In 2007, Australia Post issued commemorative stamps featuring five iconic Big Things: the Big Banana, Big Pineapple, Big Merino, Big Prawn, and Big Lobster.
 More recently, in 2023, the Royal Australian Mint released a set of commemorative $1 coins featuring ten of the big Australian icons.

 These monuments have been featured in films, documentaries, comedy shows, and literature, cementing their place in Australian popular culture.
 The National Museum in Canberra houses a comprehensive multimedia exhibit displaying many big Australian icons, recognizing their importance to Australian identity and tourism history.

-Beyond their tourism value, the big Australian icons represent community pride, regional identity, and the Australian spirit of creativity and humor.
+Beyond their tourism value, the big things in Australia represent community pride, regional identity, and the Australian spirit of creativity and humor.
 They've created jobs, boosted local economies, and put small towns on the map.
 Many have become cherished symbols that locals fiercely protect and maintain, with communities rallying to save Big Things when they face demolition or decay.
+Learn more about our commitment to regional tourism.

 Experience the Big Australian Icons with Cooee Tours